bioinformaticsguy/bioinformaticsguy.info/_posts/002 Python-For-BINF/2022-11-02-016-While-Loop-python-for-Bioinformatics.md

 date: 2022-11-02 12:36:40
 layout: post
 title: While Loop
+description: This is not my favourite kind of loop but still very importatnt.
 subtitle: This is not my favourite kind of loop but still very importatnt.
+We will talk about my favourite kind of look in the next post.

 series: PYTHON FOR BIOINFORMATICS
 series_sing: true
 video_number: 16
 video_id: 1lVL33Rl5sE
-description: This is not my favourite kind of loop but still very importatnt.

 optimized_image: https://res.cloudinary.com/bioinformaticsguy/image/upload/v1667578760/002%20Python-for-Bioinformatics/0016_kzrz4k.png